sighingnow/sighingnow.github.io/_posts/programming-language/haskell/2016-07-02-deep_understanding_of_fold.md

 ### CPU Usage

-I use the [criterion](http://hackage.haskell.org/package/criterion) which is a well-known framework for executing and analysing benchmark in Haskell to perform CPU time usage benchmark.
+I use the [criterion](http://hackage.haskell.org/package/criterion) which is a well-known framework for executing and analyzing benchmark in Haskell to perform CPU time usage benchmark.

 ~~~
 Case       CPU time